cmaxw/devchat-eleventy/src/my-angular-story/mas-097-stephen-cooper-1.md

   - Ado Kukic
   - Aaron Frost
 question1: What are some of the hardest things you have solved with Angular at Auth0?
+answer1: >-
+  When it comes to you know that the latest Angular Angular release.
+One of the big things that that I've been focusing on for the last two years is figuring out how do we authenticate.
+How do we make the authentication story within Angular applications as simple as it can be.
 ---
  Ado Kukic has been  a professional developer since the age of 15.
 He is a developer Evangelist Lead at Auth0 working remotely out of Las Vegas, Nevada.